kl1124kl/starter-hugo-research-group/content/publication/bulk-savings-for-bulk-transfers-minimizing-the-energy-cost-for-geo-distributed-data-centers/index.md

   - Qiao Xiang
   - and Huiqun Yu
 doi: 10.1109/TCC.2017.2739160
-publication: IEEE Transactions on Cloud Computing (TCC), 2017
+publication: "IEEE Transactions on Cloud Computing ( Volume: 8, Issue: 1, Jan.-March 1 2020)"
 publication_short: IEEE
 abstract: With the fast proliferation of cloud computing, major cloud service providers, e.g., Amazon, Google, Facebook, etc., have been deploying more and